 Peeling back the onion:

-The Kingdom already had a Parliament.
-America was not God’s gift to democracy, even if to be fair it did move the needle significantly to the left.
-Great Britain’s parliament dated back to 1707.
+The Kingdom already had a Parliament in 1776, albeit not exactly 100% democratic.
+Then again, we’re not even there in 2025 so I digress.
+A more brutally honest look reveals that America was not exactly God’s gift to democracy, with its revolution heard around the world.
+Even if to be fair it did move the needle significantly.
+Great Britain’s parliament dated back to 1706.
+Timeline check: the US founders had not even been born yet.
 And that parliament was actually a merger of two parliaments dating back to the 1200s (England and Scotland).

-Almost immediately the British Parliament, led by the House of Commons, abolished slavery.
-30 years prior to the United States.
-Once again, not a shot fired.
+But wait, it gets better: almost immediately the British Parliament, led by the House of Commons, abolished slavery.
+Thirty years before the United States.
+And once again, not one shot fired.

-Unintentionally I’m sure, the United States Declaration of Independence was set up for a fatal flaw from the start.
-“We hold these truths to be self-evident, that all men are created equal…”
+So back to this thing we call “freedom”.
+Unintentionally I’m sure, the United States Declaration of Independence had set itself up for failure from the start.
+“We hold these truths to be self-evident, that all men are created equal…” Oh the humanity.

+Not to let negativity consume us, let’s look at the positives.
 Not all founders of America were slaveowners.
 In fact less than you’d expect from the time.
-And yet the majority were.
+Sure, the majority were.
 Exactly two-thirds.
-Makes you wonder about that “two-thirds majority” ratio inscribed from the start.
-Article V.
+Which makes you wonder about that “two-thirds majority” ratio spelled out in Article V. But nevertheless one-third is a sizable block.
+A David that eventually overcame Goliath.
+Just like Commons had over Lords.

-And yet the fair-minded side of my conscience refuses to throw out the baby, when throwing out the dirty bathwater.
-The US has contributed amazing wonders to our world.
-Even in a parallel universe, without a bloody revolution, it very likely would still be a beacon of civilization.
-And as it flirts with fascism today, dancing with the devil it has never known, history will still remember it kindly.
+And yet the optimist and dreamer in me refuses to give up.
+The US has contributed wonders to the world.
+Even in a parallel universe, without a bloody revolution, it very likely would have still been a beacon to civilization on earth.

 Progress is scrappy.
 Civilization is painfully slow.
 Evolution can only be fathomed as a freeze frame.

-Take heed, Republican & Democratic parties: the course of human events is coming around full circle.
+Take heed America: the course of human events is coming around full circle.

 No comments: